+Outstanding at Granted September 30, 1996 82,400 44,000 Outstanding at Granted Canceled Exercised September 30, 1997 126,400 4,000 (24,000) (42,400) Outstanding at Granted Canceled September 30, 1998 64,000 12,500 (4,000) Outstanding at September 30, 1999 72,500

+Stock Purchase Notes Receivable

-Outstanding at September 30, 1995 Canceled 87,200 (4,800) Outstanding at September 30, 1996 82,400 44,000 Outstanding at September 30, 1997 Granted 126,400 4,000 (24,000) (42,400) Outstanding at September 30, 1998 64,000 and require annual interest payments at a rate equal to prime at the date of issuance (8.5%) with principal and any unpaid interest due at the earlier of five years after the date of issuance or three months after termination of employment.
-Employees may borrow up to 100% of the option price for the shares purchased or up to 100% of their previous investment in the Company's stock.
+The Company established a loan program during fiscal 1997 to assist employees in purchasing shares of the Company's stock.
+The loans are collateralized by the employees' purchased shares and require annual interest payments at a rate equal to prime at the date of issuance (8.5%) with principal and any unpaid interest due at the earlier of five years after the date of issuance or three months after termination of employment.
+The loans may be repaid in either cash or mature shares held by the employee.
 No further loans are being granted under this program.

-The Company established a loan program during fiscal 1997 to assist employees in purchasing shares of the Company's stock.
-The loans are collateralized by the employees' purchased shares

-4. STOCK-BASED COMPENSATION PLAN
+4. Stock-Based Compensation Plan

-Upon adoption of the Company's 1997 Incentive Stock Option Plan (the Plan), 600,000 shares of Common Stock were reserved for issuance to employees and officers.
-The Plan requires that the option price per share cannot be less than 100% of the fair market value of the Common Stock (as determined by the board of directors) on the date of the grant of the option or 110% with respect to optionees who own more than 10% of the total combined voting power of all classes of stock.
+Under the Company's 1997 Incentive Stock Option Plan (the Plan), 600,000 shares of Common Stock were reserved for issuance to employees and officers.
+The Plan requires that the option price per share must be at least 100% of the fair market value of the Common Stock on the date of the grant of the option or 110% with respect to optionees who own more than 10% of the total combined voting power of all classes of stock.
 Options expire in five to seven years or upon termination of employment and are exercisable at a rate of 20% per year from the date of grant or 20% per year commencing one year after the date of grant.
-In addition, options representing a total of 272,900 shares remain outstanding from the Company's 1987 Incentive Stock Option Plan which was replaced by the 1997 Plan.
+In addition, options representing a total of 195,350 shares remain outstanding from the Company's 1987 Incentive Stock Option Plan which was replaced by the 1997 Plan.

 Under the Company's Nonqualified Stock Option Plan, 972,240 shares of Common Stock were reserved for issuance to outside directors, employees and officers.

-The options have been granted at fair market value as determined by the board of directors on the date of grant.
+The options are granted at fair market value.
 Options expire in five to ten years and are exercisable at a rate of 20% per year from the date of grant or 20% per year commencing two years after the date of grant.

-As of September 30, 1998, there were 575,500 additional shares available for grant under the stock plans.
+As of September 30, 1999, there were 420,380 additional shares available for grant under the stock plans.
 Information regarding stock options under all plans is summarized as follows: